appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 4. Click the **Manage** button, and assign the security group that allows NFS access on port 2049.
 If you don't have such a security group:
     * Follow the [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group) guide and include an inbound rule for NFS access on port 2049.
     * Enable the port access by [adding an inbound rule](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) for the port `2049` for NFS access to the security group you created above.
+    * To allow outbound traffic, add an outbound rule to permit all traffic.
+If you need specific restrictions, customize the outbound rules according to your requirements.
     * Once created, attach this security group to your EFS.

 ## Set up ECS Exec policy